elec327/elec327.github.io/midterm_project/index.md

 The game ["Simon"](https://en.wikipedia.org/wiki/Simon_(game)) is a classic toy which tests the working memory of the player.
 For the midterm project, you will create a small, coin cell-operated Simon game.
-This will involve PCB design and fairly involved firmware to acheive an enjoyable user experience.
+This will involve PCB design and fairly involved firmware to achieve an enjoyable user experience.
 In addition, you will be invited to add some sort of interesting feature beyond the Simon game.
 In the past, this has ranged from simple animations to a mode in which the device becomes a music sequencer.